revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-To check version of angular installed by running `ng --version` or `ng v` command
+To check the version of angular installed by running the `ng --version` or `ng v` command

 </blockquote>
 </details>